gewethor/Dryer-Sensor-Using-Metawear/README.md

 ## User Stories

 As someone who frequently does laundry, I want to know exactly how long it takes my clothes to dry so I can prevent my clothes from shrinking.

+Acceptance Criteria:

-As someone who frequently does laundry, I want to know exactly how long it takes my clothes to dry so I can save time.
+As someone who frequently does laundry, I want to be alerted right away when my laundry is done drying so I can save time.

+Acceptance Criteria:

-As someone who frequently does laundry, I want to know exactly how long it takes my clothes to dry so I can save on electricity.
+As someone who frequently does laundry, I want to know how long it takes each different type of laundry load to dry so I can save on electricity.

+Acceptance Criteria:

 ## Misuser Stories
 As a black hat hacker, I want to steal the FlyDry user's credentials so I can sell their information online.

+Mitigation:

 As a grey hat hacker, I want to try to inject malicious script into the hybrid app so I can see if my attack worked.

+Mitigation:

 As someone who wants to wear my siblings' clothes that are too big for me, I want to ruin the FlyDry device so I can wear my siblings' clothes.

+Mitigation: